Overview

 build a document reference

 The document's path identifies it uniquely.
-We provide the path as a single string or build it from string components.
+We set the path as a single string or build it from string components.

 const docRef = collectionRef.doc("NkJz11WQ") // admin sdk

-Alternatively, we provide the collectionRef and the document ID, or the just the collectionRef.
-In the latter case, the SDK builds the ref with a randomized ID.
+Alternatively, we provide the collectionRef and the document ID.
+If we omit the ID, the SDK generates a random one.

 const docRef = doc(collectionRef, id)